• Skip to main content

 We didn’t appreciate the charm of this little hotel, its comfy rooms with private balconies and sublime views, and the surrounding historic area until we’d lived in Bangkok.
 Don’t make the same mistake.

-Book Arun Residence online with our booking partner Booking.com
+Book Arun Residence with our booking partners.

 Best Bangkok Riverside Hotels for Relaxation